FAQs on Platelet Rich Plasma Therapy in Los Angeles

-How is PRP obtained?
+How is PRP obtained in Los Angeles?

 Platelet-rich plasma is removed from the patient by drawing blood from an arm vein.
 The blood is placed in a centrifuge, which is a machine that spins around and separates the plasma from the rest of the blood.
 The plasma contains a high concentration of platelets and growth factors.

 To facilitate tissue repair, the PRP with growth factors and stem cells regenerate damaged tissues.
 PRP works by bringing in cells inside the body that will differentiate into cartilage, ligament, tendon or other parts.

 What are the indications for platelet-rich plasma therapy?

 PRP is used to treat various joint injuries and damage.
 Ligament and tendon injuries benefit because these structures often have limited blood supply.
 In addition, PRP injections can be used for inflammatory arthritis conditions.
 The most common indications for PRP are:

 How is the PRP procedure performed?

 Platelet-rich plasma therapy in Los Angeles is an outpatient procedure.
 First, a nurse will obtain 30-60 milliliters of blood from the arm vein.
 Then, the blood is placed in a centrifuge and spun to separate the plasma from other blood components.
 The top layer is then separated and spun again in the centrifuge.
 After the PRP solution is ready, the damaged or injured area is injected with the PRP under real-time x-ray (fluoroscopy).

 At present, PRP injections are not reimbursable through insurance.
 However, the cost of PRP injections is reasonable considering the many benefits.

 What are the risks and benefits of PRP therapy?